jgarza/2FA-Server-Admin-Guide/settings_overview.md

 ### Allow Synchronization of non-domain users

 ### Allow Self-Service of Reset Credential During Validation
+This enables a link on validation pages that allows a user to state they have forgotten that credential (such as “I forgot my PIN”.
+Clicking it will immediately put the user in reset credential state.

 ### Send an E-Mail When Sending an SMS